Onneile99/hacker-news-UI-clone/README.md

 ## Running the tests

-The tests are built using Mocha, Chai, and Supertest
+The tests are built using Jest and Moxios

 To run the tests, type the following command in your terminal anywhere withing the project folder

 ```
-$ npm t
+$ npm test
 ```

 The test available: